deislabs/spiderlightning/docs/primer.md

 receive: function(rd: resource-descriptor) -> expected<payload, error>
 ```

-> How will the guest/host import or export capability functions defined in WIT?

-[Bytecode Alliance](https://bytecodealliance.org/) has a project called [wit-bindgen](https://github.com/bytecodealliance/wit-bindgen) that will generate language bindings for WIT files.
+[Bytecode Alliance](https://bytecodealliance.org/) has a project called [`wit-bindgen`](https://github.com/bytecodealliance/wit-bindgen) that will generate language bindings for WIT files.
 The bindings can be used to import or export the capability functions.

-wasi-cloud heavily relies on `wit-bindgen` to generate Rust and C language bindings for importing and exporting capability functions.
+WASI-Cloud heavily relies on `wit-bindgen` to generate Rust and C language bindings for importing and exporting capability functions.

-#### Limitations of wit-bindgen
+#### Limitations of `wit-bindgen`
 As of now, wit-bindgen only support two guest programming languages: Rust and C. If we want to support other languages, we either need to use C FFI or write a language generator to wit-bindgen.

 ## Architecture